Everything You Need to Know

 Frequently Asked Questions

-Yes, if you do not maintain an ‘Establishment’ in the EU and (after Brexit) the UK and you collect, process, sell or provide goods or services to or monitor the activities of EU and UK citizens.
+Yes, if you do not maintain an ‘Establishment’ in the EU or the UK and you collect, process, sell or provide goods or services to or monitor the activities of EU and UK citizens.
 The term ‘Establishment’ is intended to mean an organisations permanent place of business including a subsidiary company that is located within the EU or UK.

 No, if your business only occasionally collects and processes personal data and which does not involve the processing of special categories of personal data such as race, ethnic origin, political behaviour, religious or philosophical beliefs, trade union membership, health, sex life or sexual orientation and such processing is unlikely to result in privacy intrusion.